Martin Luther: Start of the Reformation: 1516–1517

 Luther's theses are engraved into the door of All Saints' Church, Wittenberg; the Latin inscription above informs the reader that the original door was destroyed by a fire, and that in 1857, King Frederick William IV of Prussia ordered that a replacement be made.

 According to one account, Luther nailed his Ninety-five Theses to the door of All Saints' Church in Wittenberg on 31 October 1517.
-Scholars Walter Krämer, Götz Trenkler, Gerhard Ritter, and Gerhard Prause contend that the story of the posting on the door, although it has become one of the pillars of history, has little foundation in truth.
-The story is based on comments made by Luther's collaborator Philip Melanchthon, though it is thought that he was not in Wittenberg at the time.
-According to Roland Bainton, on the other hand, it is true.
+The story rests on a statement by Luther's collaborator Philip Melanchthon, who was not yet in Wittenberg at the time.
+The historian Roland H. Bainton accepted it as fact.
+In the 1960s the Catholic historian Erwin Iserloh argued that no posting took place and that Luther sent the theses only to Archbishop Albert and to Jerome Schultz, Bishop of Brandenburg.
+Walter Krämer, Götz Trenkler, Gerhard Ritter, and Gerhard Prause have taken similar positions.
+In 2006 Martin Treu found a note by Luther's secretary Georg Rörer in a 1540 New Testament at the university library in Jena.
+It states that on the eve of All Saints' Day 1517, theses on indulgences were posted on the doors of the Wittenberg churches.
+Rörer was not an eyewitness either, but he belonged to Luther's inner circle, and Treu regards the note as the earliest known reference to the posting.

 The Latin Theses were printed in several locations in Germany in 1517.
 In January 1518 friends of Luther translated the Ninety-five Theses into German.
-Within two weeks, copies of the theses had spread throughout Germany.
+Within two weeks, copies of the Theses had spread throughout Germany.
 Luther's writings circulated widely, reaching France, England, and Italy as early as 1519.

 Students thronged to Wittenberg to hear Luther speak.
 He published a short commentary on Galatians and his Work on the Psalms.
 This early part of Luther's career was one of his most creative and productive.
 Three of his best-known works were published in 1520: To the Christian Nobility of the German Nation, On the Babylonian Captivity of the Church, and On the Freedom of a Christian.